The Monarchy

 The Forbes magazine Rich List published in 2010 estimated the Windsors' net worth at £349m and placed Windsor at number 12 in its list of wealthy monarchs.

 The Windsors are not the wealthiest royals however.
-Forbes magazine reported that their comrade in Thailand, King Bhumibol Adulyadej has accumulated £18.79bn.
+Forbes magazine reported that their comrade in Thailand, King Bhumibol Adulyadej had accumulated £18.79bn.
 Other European monarchs are much less wealthy than Windsor.

 Only in 1993 did Ms. Windsor agree to pay income tax on her personal income.
 Son Charlie started to pay up a year later.
 Still they are exempt from the death duties paid by other Britons.
 In 2002 this allowed Liz to avoid paying tax on as much as £50M left to her by her mother.

-Her son Charles is allowed to take the income from the Duchy of Cornwall.
-In 2015 year that gave him £20.5m before tax, of which some went on "official duties" and the rest of which was his to spend as he pleased.
-According to figures published by the Financial Times in 2008 a "head of a clan" in the Italian Mafia can expect to make only £408,000 a year.
+According to figures published by the Financial Times a "head of a clan" in the Italian mafia can expect to make only £408,000 a year.

 This has been questioned by the House of Commons Public Accounts Committee, which has been particularly concerned that this gives the Duchies an unfair advantage in the property market that provides much of their profits.